LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+## version 0.??.0
+*Released*: ??
+May 2020
+* Add Chart Menu to GridPanel
+* Add View Menu to GridPanel
+* Add Export Menu to GridPanel
+* Implement Selections in GridPanel
+    * Mock.tsx now implements a mock version of our selection API, which uses browser localStorage to store selections.
+* Add Omnibox to GridPanel
+* Refactor OmniBox to support GridPanel and QueryGridPanel
+    * OmniBox and Actions are no longer aware of QueryGridModel, this way they can be used by QueryGridPanel and GridPanel.
+    * OmniBox now has a `mergeValues` flag, when false it emits more granular change events, and does not merge ActionValues (needed by GridPanel).
+Defaults to true, which was previous behavior.
+    * OmniBox no longer emits a change event when the user cancels an action change, or enters an invalid action.
+    * Actions now add a `valueObject` during `completeAction` so consumers don't need to parse string values, used by GridPanel.

 ### version 0.60.0
 *Released*: 20 May 2020
 * Item 6646: IssuesListDefDesignerPanels fix for shared domain scenario